 - Aversion to loss.
 Is there an asset you just can't bear to sell because it's lost value?
-Well, with each passing day, you're likely putting off the inevitable, and in our view you may be robbing yourself of access to investment dollars that could be working for you elsewhere.
+Well, with each passing day, you could be putting off the inevitable, and in our view you may be robbing yourself of access to investment dollars that could be working for you elsewhere.
 Ask yourself if it's time to move on.

 - Favoritism in asset classes.
 Are you showing preference for one type of asset over others?
 Do you have "rules" against investing in certain asset types?
 Showing favoritism may unnecessarily exclude a choice — including a new investment strategy — that could serve you well.
 Our goal is to help clients make their investment plans personal without allowing such unintentional biases and tendencies to creep in.
 The overall solution comes back to self control during volatile times.
 Work with your financial team to maintain objectivity, manage risk and stay focused on long-term goals rather than toward short-term financial — or emotional — rewards.

-To help provide focus and direction, every investor should consider establishing a personal investment policy.
-For couples, the policy statement should reflect their mutual investment goals and their unified strategy as a household.
+To help provide focus and direction, every investor should consider establishing a personal investment philosophy.
+For couples, the philosophy statement should reflect their mutual investment goals and their unified strategy as a household.

-Here's a short list of action items that can get you started on formulating your personal investment policy.
+Here's a short list of action items that can get you started on formulating your personal investment strategy.

 - Actively manage risk.
 You clean out your closet periodically, right?
 Don't forget to revisit and rebalance your portfolio about once a year and when you experience a major life event.
 Reallocation can help your portfolio stay on plan.

 - Weave social goals into your overall plan.
-Many investors who have significant resources also have aspirations of making their world a better place, and they understand that how they spend their investment dollars can be a way to do that.
-Wells Fargo Private Bank can run different types of social screens on a portfolio to help the overarching financial plan operate within your customized preferences.
-We can take into account your charitable trust or an asset transfer, as well, when running social screens.
+Many investors who have significant resources also have aspirations of making their world a better place.
+To understand how you spend your investment dollars, consider asking your advisor to run social screens on your complete portfolio, including investments, charitable trusts, and asset transfers.
+Then collaborate on any adjustments needed to help the overarching financial plan operate within your customized preferences.